acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-onboarding-intro.rst

 the path to the licence file in the corresponding parameter of push function of the client libraries.

-Once the model bundle is onboarded successfully in Acumos, if you have chosen to create the micro service at the end of onboarding process, Acumos Docker image URI is dysplayed in a message response.
+Once the model bundle is onboarded successfully in Acumos, if you have chosen to create the micro service at the end of onboarding process, Acumos Docker image URI is displayed in a message response.
 Then you can use this URI to load the Docker model image in your own Docker repository.

 On-Boarding By Web